vpsfreecz/vpsadminos/docs/user-guide/networking.md

-Bridged veth is fine for local and personal use, but we find that it's not secure enough for production deployments, where each container can be controlled by a different entity and cannot be trusted.
+Bridged veth is fine for local and personal use, but we find that it's not secure enough for production deployments, where each container can be controlled by a different user and cannot be trusted.
 Containers linked to the same bridge can influence each other on the link layer.
 If that's a concern for your use-case, see [routed veth].